 MennoMedia provides the following suggested fee schedule for engaging members of the Voices Together team in workshops and launch events.
 Because these are volunteers, we ask that congregations or regions wishing to set up trainings cover all expenses for the person(s) doing the training and also provide an honorarium.
-Expenses may include mileage or airfare, Uber rides, meals and snacks en route and during the event, and lodging.
+If your event includes travel, expenses may include mileage or airfare, car service rides, meals and snacks en route and during the event, and lodging.

 We recognize that some congregations can afford to bring in a Voices Together committee member for a training and others cannot.
 If your church is planning to host a training, we encourage you to invite and include other congregations in your area who may not be able to afford such an event.